 Step 2: Determine what opportunities are available.
 Each community will be able to offer different educational opportunities based on the region in which they are located.
 Research to find the number and types of agricultural jobs and post-secondary education opportunities that are available in your area.

 Step 3: Develop community support.
 Gather information, facts and statistics that will help you make a case for agricultural education in your community.

 Step 4: Analyze the local political climate.
 Find out who the key decision makers are in your community.
 Then, determine how best to approach them.

 Step 5: Clarify state-specific processes and procedures.
-Talk to your state's agricultural education leaders.
+Contact your Regional Agricultural Education Coordinator.

 Step 6: Develop a task list and timeline.
 Outline your plan of action.
 Keep in mind establishing an agricultural education program can be a lengthy process.